 Large retail operations, however, may need a great deal of automation.
 Integration with internal systems is pivotal for high return volumes, returned packages sitting on the warehouse floor cannot be effectively put back into stock without the right system in place.
 Connectivity must flow from the customer to the warehouse to the shipper into marketing, sales and accounting.

 For companies with few internal fulfilment resources, a third-party processing service can help.
 Merchants need to weigh the benefit versus the cost of using fulfilment and returns processing by marketplaces or third-parties.
-Another way to manage returns if there isn’t adequate in-house resource is to monetise returns by sending returned merchandise directly to a reverse logistics partner that liquidates inventory.
+Another way to manage returns if there isn’t adequate in-house resources is to monetise returns by sending returned merchandise directly to a reverse logistics partner that liquidates inventory.

 Preventing returns from cutting into profit